 In this case, it’s important to look for a live streaming solution that offers good tech support.
 We recommend a platform with in-house support (not a call center) and a platform that makes support available around the clock.
 That’s especially important if you’re engaged in 24/7 continuous live streaming.

-Do you have further questions, or comments about broadcasting with DaCast and implementing this best practices?
+Do you have further questions or comments about broadcasting with Dacast and implementing these best practices?
 We’d love to hear from you in the comment section below.

 For regular live streaming tips and exclusive offers, you can join the Dacast LinkedIn group.